Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 Mississippi State Stats and Trends

-- The Bulldogs have been underdogs by 5.5 points or more two times this season and covered the spread once.
+- The Bulldogs have been underdogs by 5.5 points or more two times this year and covered the spread once.

-- Mississippi State's games this season have gone over the total in four out of nine opportunities (44.4%).
+- Mississippi State's games this year have hit the over four times in nine opportunities (44.4%).

-- This year the Bulldogs have turned the ball over 13 times, five more than the Tigers' takeaways (8).
+- The Bulldogs have turned the ball over 13 times this season, five more turnovers than the Tigers have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.